VinayakBagaria/Personal-Blogging/README.md

-# Personal-Blogging API using HTML,Flask and Python
+# Personal-Blogging API using MongoDB,HTML,Flask and Python

 The project uses Flask which is a framework for Python based on Werkzeug, Jinja 2.
 I use Jinja 2 for the HTML page.
 It also uses MongoDB for database design.